Quick Facts:

 Ideal Home Situation

-Very important for Peanut is a loving, caring, joyful person or people who enjoy using positive reinforcement methods to teach and who want to give Peanut loads and loads of love!
+Most important for Peanut is a loving, caring, joyful person or people who enjoy using positive reinforcement methods to teach, and who want to give Peanut loads and loads of love!
+He is such a hilarious, fun, incredibly loving, full-of-life pup, he needs a person or people who are similar.
+Someone who is interested in doing fun things with him (taking walks, hikes, going to positive dog training classes) would be wonderful!

 If you are interested in adopting me, please fill out an online adoption application and live close to Ithaca, Syracuse, Binghamton, Rochester, or Elmira.
 We do home visits on every applicant, and can’t do home visits where we don’t have local volunteers.